 How to make Pineapple Sauce?

-Peel the pineapple using a sharp knife and chop it into small cubes.
+Peel the pineapple using a sharp knife and chop the flesh into small cubes.
 To save time, you can buy already peeled and chopped pineapple.
-Add cubes pineapple and garlic in a blender and blend to make a coarse mixture.
+Add 2 cups of cubed pineapple and 1 teaspoon chopped garlic in the medium jar of a blender and blend to make a coarse mixture.

 Do not blend the pineapple too much.
 We are looking for a coarse texture here.

-Add the pineapple mixture in a heavy bottom pan along with pineapple juice, vinegar, lemon juice, lemon zest, brown sugar, red chili flakes, and salt.
+Add the pineapple mixture in a heavy bottom pan along with ½ cup pineapple juice (fresh or canned), ¼ cup vinegar, ¼ cup lemon juice, 1 teaspoon lemon zest, 1 cup brown sugar, 2 teaspoon red chili flakes, and 1 teaspoon salt.
 Bring the mixture to a boil and cook for 5-6 minutes on medium heat.
-Cover the pan with a lid of teh mixture is spluttering too much.
+Cover the pan with a lid of the mixture is spluttering too much.
 Keep stirring frequently.

-Mix cornflour in the water to make a thin slurry and add it to the pan.
+Mix 3 tablespoon cornflour in ¼ cup water to make a thin slurry and add it to the pan.